 Mission: Orchestra at RIT

 The study of music has long been an important component of what is considered a solid foundation for the educated individual.
-In this tradition, the RIT Orchestra's mission is to develop the skills and knowledge of amateur musicians, and thus enhance the life of this community and the communities into which RIT graduates enter.
+In this tradition, the RIT Orchestra's mission is to develop the skills and knowledge of our musicians, and thus enhance the life of our community and the communities into which RIT graduates enter.
 Participants in the RIT Orchestra come from all parts of the RIT and greater Rochester community, and include students, faculty and staff from each college at RIT.

-50-75 members: RIT students, faculty, staff, and Rochester community musicians, by audition
+- 50-75 members: RIT students, faculty, staff, and Rochester community musicians, by audition

-RIT Orchestra students frequently among RIT Outstanding Undergraduate Scholars
+- RIT Orchestra students frequently among RIT Outstanding Undergraduate Scholars

-Nearly every RIT college represented
+- Nearly every RIT college represented

-Perform four to eight concerts per year, on campus and at a number of beautiful venues in the Rochester area
+- Perform four to eight concerts per year, on campus and at a number of beautiful venues in the Rochester area

-Standard orchestral repertoire from ca. 1600 to the present, including world première and modern première performances
+- Standard orchestral repertoire from ca. 1600 to the present, including world première and modern première performances

-Performances with some of the Rochester area's finest soloists, and other area ensembles
+- Performances with some of the Rochester area's finest soloists, and other area ensembles

-Began in 1981
+- Began in 1981